chumphrey-cmd/WORKING-MEMORY/HOME-LAB/Detection_Lab_Build_Guide.md

 ### 3.6.
 Build the Security Onion VM (`SecurityOnion`)

+* **Objective:** Install and configure Security Onion 2.4 to act as the lab's Security Information and Event Management (SIEM), Network Intrusion Detection System (NIDS), and central log collector.
+This VM will reside on VLAN 10 (ManagementVLAN).

 * **Actions:**

     * **3.6.1.
 Obtain Security Onion 2.4 ISO:**
-        * Download the latest **Security Onion 2.4.x Installation ISO**
-        * **Official Source:** Go to the Security Onion Solutions GitHub releases page.
-Look for the latest 2.4.x release and download the file named similar to `securityonion-2.4.X-XXX.iso`.
-        * **Link (navigate to latest release):** [https://github.com/Security-Onion-Solutions/securityonion/releases](https://github.com/Security-Onion-Solutions/securityonion/releases)
-        * Upload the downloaded `.iso` file to your Proxmox ISO storage.
+        * Download the latest **[Security Onion 2.4.x Installation ISO](https://github.com/Security-Onion-Solutions/securityonion/releases)** and upload the downloaded `.iso` file to your Proxmox ISO storage.

     * **3.6.2.
 Create `SecurityOnion` Virtual Machine in Proxmox:**
+        * **Important Note on Network Interfaces (NICs):** The Security Onion `STANDALONE` installation requires a minimum of two NICs: one for management access and one for network traffic sniffing (NIDS).
+We will create both now.
         * Click **`Create VM`**.
         * **General Tab:**
             * `Name`: `SecurityOnion` (or `LAB-SO01`)